pmlcrz/pmlcrz/README.md

  <details align="center">
  <summary><h4> My journey</h4></summary>
    A woman who has dreamt of working with technology since the age of 12, or as i used to fondly put it, 'working with computers,' haha.
 However, fate led me down different paths and into other fields, and for years, the tech world remained nothing more than a hobby.
 Then, in 2021, i decided to pursue that long-standing dream.
 With a full scholarship, i began my journey in the field of Analysis and Systems Development.
 The following year, i passed an exam to study full-stack web development, as part of an initiative by the Rio de Janeiro municipal government to train programmers.
-In 2023, I had the honor of being selected for a program that empowers women in programming, where I focused on studying JAVA.
-Currently, my strongest knowledge lies in JavaScript, PHP and Python particularly in the realm of cybersecurity.
+In 2023, I had the honor of being selected for a program that empowers women in programming, where I focused on studying JAVA, react native and Python particularly in the realm of cybersecurity.
+Currently, my strongest knowledge lies in JavaScript and PHP.
 I'm also an illustrator in my spare time.
 I have a passion for logic, problem-solving, and a strong addiction to continuous learning.
 </details>